eon-collective/dbt_readme_helper/README.md

 - `Notes`: An empty column that the developer should fill in with any relevant notes.

 ### log_models ([source](macros/log_models.sql))
 Logs information about model nodes to the console in pipe-delimited csv format.
-See [Sample Outputs](#Sample-Output)
+See [Sample Output](#Sample-Output)
 - `Database`: The database that the model was outputted to.
 - `Schema`: The schema that the model was outputted to.
 - `Model`: The name of the dbt model inside the warehouse.